actinia-org/actinia-jupyter/README.md

 # actinia tutorial: Jupyter notebooks

+Actinia is an open source REST API for scalable, distributed, high performance processing of geographical data that uses GRASS GIS for computational tasks.
+It provides a REST API to process satellite images, time series of satellite images, arbitrary raster data with geographical relations and vector data.

 The Jupyter notebooks included here are based on the [actinia tutorial](https://mundialis.github.io/actinia_core/).
 This repository offers the tutorial chapters as notebooks, for local usage or to run via Google Colab or binder in your browser.